 Why Do I Have So Much Crabgrass?

 Crabgrass favors sandy, compacted soil where the grass is in a weakened, thinned condition.
 Bare, thin lawns allow sunlight to directly hit the soil, which is an ideal condition for crabgrass germination.
-Remember, crabgrass seeds favor soil temperatures between 55° and 65°F. In addition, weeds like crabgrass thrive when your lawn has excess water and phosphorus levels.
+Remember, crabgrass seeds favor soil temperatures between 55° and 65°F. In addition, weeds thrive when your lawn has excess water and phosphorus levels.
 Learn more about summertime weed control from our experts.

 How Can I Prevent Crabgrass?